kimjarvis/reemote/docs/source/usingthecli.rst

 The command will create a directory on all of the hosts in the inventory.

-The first parameter is the path to the inventory Python file (.py extension required).
+The first parameter is the path to the inventory Python file.
 This is a python source with a function Inventory() that returns an inventory List object.
 See the :doc:`inventory` for more details.

-The second is the path to the source Python file (.py extension required).
+The second parameter is the path to the source Python file.
 For example:

 .. code-block:: python